ITPNYU/CommLabWeb/README.md

-# Comm Lab Web Syllabus Fall 2012
+# Comm Lab Web

+The goal of Comm Lab Web is to develop creative web applications.

 #Posting your HW